 Consider Buying From a Rental Company

-Rental car companies refresh their fleets often and for you that can mean great deals on low mileage cars!
-Reliability is important to rental agencies, so these companies usually follow recommended maintenance on their vehicles.
-You may not be able to count on that with a private owner.
-An added bonus – if you don’t like to haggle, rental companies may be a great option for you.
-They often offer fair, non-negotiable rates.
+Rental car companies refresh their fleets often and offer great deals on low-mileage cars!
+Reliability is important to rental agencies, so these companies usually follow recommended maintenance on their vehicles, which you might not get with a private owner.
+If you don’t like to haggle, rental companies may be a great option for you as they often offer fair, non-negotiable rates.

-If you’re quite the opposite and like to have some room to negotiate, visit a local dealership.
-Keep in mind that if you do, you’ll need to plan on haggling if you want the best deal because the first offer won’t likely be the best.
+If you’re the type that likes negotiating for the best price, you may want to shop at your local dealership.
+Keep in mind that if you do, the first offer from your dealer will probably require a little negotiation.
 Because you’ve done your research, you’ll be armed with knowledge on expected pricing for your models of choice and fair value if you’re bringing in a trade.
 Be willing to ask for the best deal and don’t be afraid to walk away if you feel you aren’t getting it!

 Shop Around – Expand Your Search

 One of the very best ways to save when you buy a used car is to expand your search area.
-You may find that the type of vehicle you want is less in demand in an outerlying county and less demand will lead to better deals.
+You may find that the vehicle you want is available and less popular at a dealership that’s farther away.
+The drive might be worth it as less demand can lead to better deals.
 You’ll be up against less competition to buy and dealers may be more motivated to move inventory.

 Check Out Discontinued and Slow-Selling Models

-Some models of vehicles just don’t sell like manufacturers hope they will.
+Some vehicles just don’t sell like manufacturers hope they will.
 Obviously, that means those models will be discontinued.
-Look into discontinued models in recent years and you may just find a slow-selling gem that’s perfectly right for you while saving a little extra of that hard-earned money!
-And don’t be afraid to watch a dealership’s used car inventory for a while before you buy.
+Look into discontinued models in recent years and you may find a slow-selling gem that’s perfect for you and cheaper than your other options!
+Don’t be afraid to watch a dealership’s used car inventory for a while before you buy.
 You may be able to spot a vehicle or two that have been sitting on their lot for a while.
-If they’ve been slow to sell, you’re likely to have pretty good luck at negotiating a good deal to take one off their hands!
+If they’ve been slow to sell, you can probably negotiate a good deal and help take one off their hands!